mark-watson/hy-lisp-python-book/manuscript/preface.md

 # Cover Material, Copyright, and License

-Copyright 2020-2023 Mark Watson.
+Copyright 2020-2024 Mark Watson.
 All rights reserved.
 This book may be shared using the Creative Commons “share and share alike, no modifications, no commercial reuse” license.

 This eBook will be updated occasionally so please periodically check the [leanpub.com web page for this book](https://leanpub.com/hy-lisp-python) for updates.

-If you read my eBooks free online then please consider tipping me [https://markwatson.com/#tip](https://markwatson.com/#tip).
+If you read my eBooks free online then please consider hiring me for consulting work [https://markwatson.com](https://markwatson.com).

-This is the eighth edition released August 2022.
+This is this edition released September 2024.

 Please visit the [author's website](http://markwatson.com).